Progressive Discipline

 THIS POLICY APPLIES TO

-This policy applies to all employees.
+This policy applies to all staff.

 POLICY

-Examples of performance and conduct covered by this policy
+Examples of performance and conduct covered by this policy may include, but are not limited to:

-- Misuse of fiscal or electronic resources or Vanderbilt facilities
+- Misuse of fiscal or electronic resources or Vanderbilt facilities.

-- Attendance and absenteeism
+- Attendance and absenteeism (as outlined in the Attendance and Punctuality Policy)

 - Violations of policy or procedure